masato1122/auto-kappa/README.md

 To Do and questions
 --------------------

-* Use alm command for 'suggest', too!!
-Then, python ALM library does not need to be installed.

-* Use Phonopy to treat phonondb

-* Count calculation time at different steps

 * Recalculate materials which had negative frequencies in the current calculation, but do not in phonondb.
 (EDIFFG was modified.)